rust-lang/rust/text/0000-send-improvements.md

 # Drawbacks

 Libraries get a bit more complicated to write, since you may have to write `Send + 'static` where previously you just wrote `Send`.
-Also, code that is currently using `Send` as a proxy for `'static` may need to be updated backwards incompatibly to use `Own`.
-With the `Own` type, I don't think this will be a huge issue going forward, though.

 # Alternatives